ory/oathkeeper/docs/security.md

 * `iat`: Time at which the JWT was issued.
 Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
 * `jti`: A cryptographically strong random identifier to ensure the ID Token's uniqueness.
+* `anon`: False if the request was granted to an anonymous user without credentials (`sub` is empty) and true otherwise.

 Example: